 Aqueous extracts of fingerroot contain antimicrobial properties and as such effective for inhibiting the growth of foodborne pathogens such as E. coli.

 Cooked food and processed food products contain mutagens that can cause genetic mutation thereby leading to chromosomal and DNA damages.
 This eventually leads to cancer risks.
-Researchers reveal that fingeroot contains antimutagenic effects.
+Researchers reveal that fingerroot contains antimutagenic effects.

 Cancer is one of the leading causes of deaths all over the world.
 Regardless the extensive studies on this subject, researchers are still facing challenges in unravelling a successful solution.
 However, researchers are presently diversifying into the use of plants and herbs as a potential solution for anticancer drugs invention.
 Fingerroot and Zingiber aromaticum have been reported effective for inhibiting MCF-7 breast cancer.

-Fingeroot is antileukemic in nature and as such have been proven effective for counteracting the effects of leukemia.
-The extracts of the rhizome can be used for treating one or more types of leukemia.
+Antileukemia Properties Fingerroot is antileukemic in nature and as such have been proven effective for counteracting the effects of leukaemia.
+The extracts of the rhizome can be used for treating one or more types of leukaemia.